SummaryRead the full fact sheet

 Contact with bats

 Evidence suggests that the Hendra virus cannot be passed directly from infected fruit bats to humans.
-However, it is important to avoid handling fruit bats because of possible infection with Australian bat lyssavirus (ABLV) – a serious disease, closely related to the rabies virus, that can cause fatal encephalitis (brain infection).
+However, it is important to avoid handling fruit bats because of possible infection with – a serious disease, closely related to the rabies virus, that can cause fatal encephalitis (brain infection).
 Bites, scratches or splashes of infected blood, saliva or urine into the eyes, nose, mouth or broken skin can cause infection.